ShubhSingh/SpringMvcTutorial/SpringSecurityHibernateAnnotationExample/README.md

 2. Now try to access admin page on localhost:8080/SpringSecurityHelloWorldAnnotationExample/admin, you will be prompted for login.

-3. Provide credentials of a ‘USER’ role i.e. check in SecurityConfiguration.java for the username and password.
+3. Provide credentials of a â€˜USERâ€™ role i.e. check in SecurityConfiguration.java for the username and password.

 4. Submit, you will see AccessDenied Page.